 The most evident part of the robot is the curved IEAP actuator.
 The actuator is much larger than the rest of the details; therefore it seems as if the components of the robot were attached to the actuator and not vice versa.
 To implement cyclic motion, the control waveform is generated by an on-board microcontroller, while the driving electric current of the actuator is amplified by an H-bridge integrated circuit.
 A lithium-polymer (LiPo) rechargeable battery was chosen for the on-board power supply.
 The constituents of the robot are depicted in Figure 3a.
 The weight proportions of the components are given in Figure 3b.
 As expected, the heaviest component of the system is the LiPo battery, giving 42% of the total weight of the robot.
 The weight of the IEAP actuator itself is just over a quarter of the total mass.

-Miniature brushes aligned in one direction support both ends of the robot on the ground.
-By doing so, The details about the construction of the robot are given in the Supplementary Information.
+Miniature bristles aligned in one direction support both ends of the robot on the ground, while the movement is blocked in the opposite direction.
+By doing so, the inchworm-like shape-morphing robot can crawl by dragging alternately its front or back end along the surface.

+The details about the construction of the robot are given in the Supplementary Information.